 Relatively close to home, Iceland will be a snowy wonderland in December – with a great chance of seeing the Northern Lights.
 Stay at the Hotel Ranga on the banks of a salmon river overlooked by glaciers and mountains.
 In the evenings, you can lounge in outdoor geothermal hot tubs, watching the sky.

 The Portuguese island of Madeira has year-round sunshine, great hotels and mountainous landscapes that are perfect for romantic walks.
 Stay at a restored quinta (country house) such as Quinta da Bela Vista or Quinta da Casa Branco.
 Expect 17ºC and 6 hours of sun.

 Where to go on honeymoon in December if you don’t want to fly?
 Britain has some charming hotels that offer guaranteed romance at any time of year.
-If you come in December there’s a special pre-Christmas atmosphere in hotels such as The Cary Arms in Devon.
+If you go in December there’s a special pre-Christmas atmosphere at hotels such as The Cary Arms in Devon.